 A bias dashboard is an additional dashboard that analyzes how analytics tools such as a resume parser perform for different groups, flagging biased results.
 You might set this up yourself or ask your ATS provider to help you.

-Resume screening tools have many limitations as candidate assessment software.
+Resume screening tools have many limitations.
 Candidates frequently embellish their resumes and may lack insight into their own skills.

-More than half of hiring managers anticipate technological interventions like workplace automation to change their skills needs; candidates aren’t best placed to recognize what these skills are and flag them on their resume.
+Plus, companies’ skills needs are changing with the rise of automation tools like AI.
+And candidates aren’t best placed to recognize what these skills are and flag them on their resume.

 With skills tests, you decide what to test and can tailor assessments to your changing requirements, leading to data-driven recruiting decisions.